sensu/catalog/integrations/slack/slack-incidents/README.md

 <!-- List of supported dashboards w/ screenshots (supports png, jpeg, and gif images; relative paths only; e.g. `![](img/dashboard-1.png)` )-->

-There are no supported dashboards for this integration.
+There are no known supported dashboards for this integration.

 ## Setup